-Diverse representation and inclusion of additional and new stakeholders furthers the CoC goals the Home for Everyone CoC will issue a public invitation for new stakeholders from within partners with resources dedicated to those experiencing homelessness.
+Diverse representation and inclusion of additional and new stakeholders furthers the CoC goals of equitable representation and coordinated entry system's planning and efforts.
+To this effect, the Home for Everyone CoC will issue a public invitation for new stakeholders from within the CoC's geographic area at least annually, affirmatively outreaching to organizations and partners with resources dedicated to those experiencing homelessness.
 The CoC Board shall review applications and recommend applicants for approval or disapproval to the Home for Everyone CoC.
 A total of 40 members plus the number required to attain three Lived Expertise seats are annually approved for participation.